kizu/stylobuild/README.md

 3. [CSSO](https://github.com/css/csso) for CSS minification.

-This is only the start: in future some other tools would
+This is only the start: in future some other tools would be added to this list.

 ## Installation